 So where do you start?
 Do you pick a destination and then decide on activities and accommodations?
 Or do you let the destination choose you by searching for unique places to stay?
 You may even first want to decide on a common “theme” for the trip, like hiking or surfing, and then narrow down the rest.

 There’s no “right” answer when it comes to how to plan a group trip, but there are pros and cons to the different methods.

-And no matter which order you decide works best for you, learn more about how Troupe’s group trip planner can help streamline the process of planning a group trip by helping with group votes, itinerary sharing, and more.
+And no matter which order you decide works best for you, Troupe’s group trip planner can help streamline the process of planning a group trip by helping with group votes, itinerary sharing, and more.

 Steps to planning a group trip